MicrosoftDocs/azure-stack-docs/AKS-Hybrid/support-policies.md

 * Issues about networking, network access, and functionality.
 Issues could include DNS resolution, packet loss, and routing.
 Microsoft supports various networking scenarios:

   * Basic installation support for Flannel and Calico CNI.
 These CNIs are community driven and supported.
-CSS provides only basic installation and configuration support.
+Microsoft Support provides only basic installation and configuration support.

   * Connectivity to other Azure services and applications